Saving Money on Liability Coverages

 The standard liability policy contains a provision often referred to as the fellow employee exclusion.
 This exclusion eliminates coverage for claims by one employee against another.
 Some extended coverage endorsements remove this exclusion entirely.
 Others will amend the exclusion so it does not apply to your managerial or supervisory employees for acts they commit as an employee of your company.

 Incidental medical malpractice coverage typically applies to nurses, emergency medical technicians, or paramedics employed by your business.
 It serves as backup coverage for medical professionals.
-It is not intended to be their main source of professional liability coverage.
+It is not intended as a substitute for professionals' own medical malpractice coverage.
 Incidental medical malpractice coverage does not apply if you are in the business of providing medical services.

 The following coverages consist of modifications of certain policy conditions.